thoughtspot/thoughtspot.github.io/_admin/backup-restore/how-to-create-a-schedule.md

 |1|2|3|4R|5|6|7|8R|9|10|11|12|13|14|...|24|

-Consider what you will have in the first bucket in hour 9?
-The first bucket has the snapshots from hour 9, 8, and 7.
+What is in the first bucket in hour 9?
+The first bucket, with `number` 1 and `capacity` 3, has the snapshots from hour 9, 8, and 7.

-At the end of the day, in the first bucket, you can have 22, 23, and 24th snapshot.
-While in the second bucket, you will have the 20th hour and the 24th hour snapshots.
+At the end of the day, in the first bucket, you have the 22nd, 23rd, and 24th snapshot.
+In the second bucket, you will have the 20th hour and the 24th hour snapshots.

 |1|...|12|13|14|15|16|17|18|19|20R|21|22R|23R|24R|

 What if you changed the `period` frequency to every 2 hours?
-What would you have retained in your buckets at hour 24?
+What is in your buckets at hour 24?

 |1|...|12| |14| |16| |18R| |20R| |22R| |24R|

-As you can see, when defining a policy it can be helpful to graphically represent the frequency you configure.
+When defining a policy, it can be helpful to graphically represent the frequency you configure.
 Then, determine which time blocks are important to retain before determining your retention bucket.